We all need clean air

 The level (or concentration) of pollutants in the air at any given time depends on the quantity of pollutants being released into the air (known as emissions), and whether these emissions are being dispersed by winds or removed by rain.
 Windy conditions can quickly disperse the emissions of fine particles and gases, preventing the accumulation of air pollutants, whereas still conditions do not disperse air pollutants leading to a build-up in areas where pollutants are being released.
 However, in some cases, windy conditions can also lead to higher levels of the larger sized particles in the air, for example, when sea salt is blown inland or settled dust is re-suspended.

-In some small towns in New Zealand, particularly in the South Island during winter time, acan form creating a layer of warm air that traps cooler air and any air pollutants underneath.
+In some small towns in New Zealand, particularly in the South Island during winter time, a temperature inversion can form creating a layer of warm air that traps cooler air and any air pollutants underneath.
 These most often occur in towns situated in valleys or basins, where night time temperatures are low, and there is no wind.
 The combination of higher levels of air pollutants being emitted and trapped, leads to poor air quality in these towns.

 How is air quality managed?

-Under the, and are responsible for managing outdoor air quality.
-Regional councils must also ensure the (NES-AQ) are met within their regions.
+Under the Resource Management Act, regional councils and unitary authorities are responsible for managing outdoor air quality.
+Regional councils must also ensure the national environmental standards for air quality (NES-AQ) are met within their regions.
 The NES-AQ set limits in outdoor air for PM10, carbon monoxide, nitrogen dioxide, sulphur dioxide and ozone and require councils to monitor areas where these are likely to exceed those limits.
 Most council air quality monitoring programmes focus on measuring PM10 as this is the pollutant that most often approaches high levels.

 Councils can use several different tools to meet the requirements of the Resource Management Act and air quality standards.
 They can establish policies and rules to manage particular issues in their regions, issue resource consents for discharges from industrial and trade premises, carry out education campaigns and provide incentives for people to use cleaner forms of home heating.